Kaelzs/SS-Modifier/README.md

 >
 > `preview` (Bool, optional, default to false): if set to true, the response content type will be set to `text/plain`.
 >
-> `managed` (Bool, optional, default to true): if set to false, the surge config will not managed by url.
+> `managed` (Bool, optional, default to true): If set to false, the surge config will not be managed by URL.
 >
 > `interval` (Bool, optional, default to 3600): the update interval of managed config.
 >
-> `strict` (Bool, optional, default to false): weather need strict update when managed config outdated.
+> `strict` (Bool, optional, default to false): weather needs a strict update when managed config outdated.

 ## Modifier

 ### Group Modifier

-There's two kind of group modifier, `replace` or `modify`, you can declare the type in any surge group, the default type is `replace`.
+There are two kinds of group modifier, `replace` or `modify`, you can declare the type in any surge group, the default type is `replace`.

 ``` Properties
 [General]